How to install the iOS 14 beta on your iPhone right now

-Easier this week, Apple showed off its upcoming iOS 14 software for the iPhone as well as the iPadOS 14 operating system for iPad.
+Earlier this week, Apple showed off its upcoming iOS 14 software for the iPhone as well as the iPadOS 14 operating system for iPad.
 Both operating systems sport a ton of new features including home screen widgets, improved maps, an updated Siri, a revamped Messages app, lots of privacy enhancements, and much more.

 Unfortunately, iOS 14 won’t ship for all users until this fall.
 However, there are a few ways to get access to it as early as today: